jeffpatton1971/armtemplates/README.md

 - SqlDatabase template was an array of db names, it now only deploys a single dbs

 # TODO
+- 01/24 : Add Location to all templates
 - 01/23 : Update documentation to reflect changes in network parameter
 - 01/23 : renumber NSG priorities
 - 01/21 : ~~Update eventhub to include storageAccount object~~